PhenoApps/Field-Book/docs/source/settings-database.rst

 Export database (|export|)
 --------------------------
 Exports the internal database.
-If you need data recovered or have issues, contact the developer and send the two files that are exported.
+If you need data recovered or have issues, contact the developer and send the file that is exported.

 Delete database (|remove|)
 --------------------------